-I sat alone eating rump steak in the hotel's busy restaurant, while Frank Sinatra, My Way, played at the bar – how motherfucking appropriate!
-As I chewed on the meat, I observed the youngest waitress and her plump round ass bobbing about all the guests.
-I sliced into the steak and wondered if her meat would also go well with that delicious pepper sauce.
-So I was forty.
+I sat alone eating rump steak in the hotel's busy restaurant, while Frank Sinatra, My Way, played at the bar – how fucking appropriate!
+As I chewed on the meat, I observed the youngest waitress with her plump ass bobbing about all the guests.
+I sliced into the steak and wondered if her meat would also go nicely with that delicious pepper sauce.
+So, I was forty.
 I liked that number.
 Yeah, I was doing just fine.
 As long as I kept myself to myself.
 Like they say: know yourself, manners maketh man, and silence is golden.
-I didn't need any fucking help, as long as I crushed my perpetually foul mood behind a mask of normalcy, as Jeffrey Dahmer would say.
+I didn't need any fucking help, as long as I crushed my perpetually foul mood behind a 'mask of normalcy', as Jeffrey Dahmer would say.
 I was perfectly fine.
 It was only meat that I was eating.
 Perfectly innocent fucking meat!

 KNOWLEDGE AND CONVERSATION